houmanhafez/Custom-Keyboard-Configurator/README.md

 ____________________________________________________________________________________________________________________________________________________________________
-                                               Written by Houman Hafez

                                                       NOTE!

                           !This Application is in Alpha and still does not work as intended!

-                                    Welcome to Keyboard Configurator
+                                      Welcome to the Custom Keyboard Configurator

-This application is supposed to show you the available parts that are popular and you can choose a part to view and watch a review about it.
-You can also make a config that you prefer after watching the reviews and hear a sound test of the config you made.
-You can also see the price or find out about the status of each item.
-Furthermore, you can also see the newest events happening (The newest Keyboard kit that is on sale e.g).
-Right Now, I am working on it though :D
+You are interested in building a Custom Keyboard but you don't know which parts to pick.
+You have heard somewhere about a config but you don't know how much it'll cost or how it'll sound like or you just wanna explore builds and hear what they sound like or look like.
+If you find yourself in one of these situations, then this application is the right one for you.
+Simply choose a part and watch a recommended review about it.
+Then you can do the same for the other parts and at the end you can listen to a sound and see the config in all its glory.
+With the API Keys, you can see the up to date status of a keyboard part and if it's available, you can click on 'buy' and it'll redirect you to the website (in most cases it's either drop.com or kbdfans.com).
+In the future there is even more to come.
+Right now I need to work on it :D
 ____________________________________________________________________________________________________________________________________________________________________